petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/working-with-client-extensions.md

 ../gradlew clean build
 ```

-Then copy the archives from each project's `dist/` folder into the server's `${Liferay Home}/osgi/client-extensions/` folder.
+Then copy the archives from each project's `dist/` folder into the server's `[Liferay Home]/osgi/client-extensions/` folder.

 ## Additional Information